Ard3ny/ard3ny.github.io/_posts/2023-06-18-Speedup-gerrit-ldap-login-time copy.md

 maxAge = 4 hour
 ```

-If you wanna check out what precisely these settings does, go to Gerrit documentation.
+If you wanna check out what precisely these settings do, go to Gerrit documentation.

 https://gerrit-review.googlesource.com/Documentation/config-gerrit.html